The Baker (2022 film)

 The Baker is a 2022 vigilante action film directed by Jonathan Sobol.
 It stars Ron Perlman, Emma Ho, Elias Koteas, Harvey Keitel, and Joel David Moore.
 After a premiere at the 2022 Austin Film Festival, it was commercially released in the United States on July 28, 2023.

 Plot

-Pappi, an elderly baker and former government assassin, must fight against gangsters to protect his granddaughter, Delfi, after she petulantly takes a satchel of drugs from his son, Peter, causing the murder of Peter when he unwittingly delivers the empty satchel.
+Pappi Sabinski, an elderly baker and former government assassin, must fight against gangsters to protect his granddaughter, Delfi, after she petulantly takes a satchel of drugs from his son, Peter, causing the murder of Peter when he unwittingly delivers the empty satchel.

 Production

 The film was shot on location in the Cayman Islands in 2021.